madskull0101/Restaurant-website/README.md

   - Scroll animations and smooth transitions.
   - Validating form inputs and dynamic content updates.

+## Demo
+You can view a live demo of the e-commerce website [here](http://127.0.0.1:5500/RESTAURANT.html).

 ## How to Run the Project
 1. Clone the repository to your local machine:
    ```bash